Schedule a Call

 ATS implementations fail more often as a result of people problems rather than tech problems.
 You could pick the world’s best system, but if your hiring managers hate it and your finance team thinks you’ve blown the budget on bells and whistles, you’re in trouble before you start.

 Phase 1: Discovery.
+During this discovery phase, you’ll confirm who should be involved in choosing an ATS within your organization and what each group values most.
 Talk to each stakeholder group individually first.
 This is when you gather the input that becomes your hiring DNA profile from section 2.
 One-on-one conversations or small group sessions work better than big committee meetings at this stage.
+These early conversations will help define your “hiring DNA” and clarify the key stakeholders in ATS selection before moving to alignment.

 Phase 2: Alignment.
-Bring groups together to review findings and build consensus around priorities.
+Once you’ve identified who to involve in ATS implementation, bring these groups together to review findings and establish shared priorities.
 This is when you resolve conflicts between competing needs and establish evaluation criteria.
+The Alignment step helps maintain consistency between the people involved in choosing the ATS and those who’ll be using it every day.

 Phase 3: Evaluation.
-Include key representatives in demos and trials, but keep the core evaluation team small and consistent.
+Include key representatives from the group you’ve defined as the ATS decision-making team in demos and trials, but keep that team small and consistent.
+A focused evaluation team ensures that everyone involved in choosing an ATS can make informed, aligned decisions.
 Too many voices during vendor evaluation creates chaos.

 ATS implementations fail more often as a result of people problems rather than tech problems.